 Start by boiling the potatoes.
 Drain and mash them well.
 Set aside to cool.

-Fry the onion in a little oil until softened (take care not to brown it too much).
+Fry the onion in a little oil until softened (take care not to brown it).
 Leave to cool, then combine with the mashed potato and cheese, season well and stir thoroughly.
 Use a potato masher for a smoother finish.

 It is very important to use a generous amount of seasoning in this potato pierogi recipe.
 Boil the potatoes in salted water, season the filling mixture well (lots of pepper too) and don’t forget to boil the dumplings themselves in salted water.